openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

 ## Defining Transformed Claims

 Transformed Claims are defined by the RP in the `claims` parameter of the Authentication Request.
-The RP adds a new subelement `transformed_claims` within the root of the `claims` JSON structure.
+The RP adds a new subelement `transformed_claims` within the `_asc` element in the root of the `claims` JSON structure.

 `transformed_claims` is a JSON object in which each key represents a definition for a new Transformed Claim.
 Each definition consists of an object with the following keys: